Queen Alexandra's Mounted Rifles: Historical composition

-Each Squadron Headquarters operates NZLAV in the command role, while each cavalry troop consists of between 4 and 6 NZLAV.
-Support Squadron is a combination of the Quartermasters Store who operate MHOV (RMMV HX range of tactical trucks) and LOV (Pinzgauer) and the Workshop who provide 1st line repair and recovery (LAV-R and LOV or MHOV).
-The regiment also operates Armoured LOV in a reconnaissance and surveillance role when needed.
+Each Squadron Headquarters operated NZLAV in the command role, while each cavalry troop consisted of between 4 and 6 NZLAV.
+Support Squadron was a combination of the Quartermasters Store who operate MHOV (RMMV HX range of tactical trucks) and LOV (Pinzgauer) and the Workshop who provided 1st line repair and recovery (LAV-R and LOV or MHOV).
+The regiment also operated Armoured LOV in a reconnaissance and surveillance role when needed.

-QAMR is currently undertaking crew training on the NZ Army Bushmaster 5.5 vehicles.
-The vehicles are designed to replace the Army's obsolete Armoured Pinzgauers.
-The Bushmaster fleet represents a significant uplift in the capability and protection for Army personnel.
+QAMR was undertaking crew training on the NZ Army Bushmaster 5.5 vehicles.
+The vehicles replaced the Army's Armoured Pinzgauers.

+Queen Alexander's Mounted Rifles was amalgamated with 1 Battalion, Royal New Zealand Infantry Regiment, forming a Motorised Infantry Battalion, on the 5th of December 2025 at Linton Military Camp.
+"The combined unit will retain the name 1 RNZIR, with one sub-unit continuing under the QAMR name."

 Guidon, Battle Honours, and Flag

 The Guidon or regimental colours, are the memorial of the regimental deeds and the symbol of its spirit.
 At one time they were carried on active service and were the rallying point of the regiment.
 The colours of a cavalry regiment are traditionally in the form of a Guidon or swallow-tailed flag which derived its name from the French Guyd-homme ("guide man"), who would lead by carrying a flag.
 These banners were always carried into battle under the guard of an armed escort.
 In recent times, the use of the Guidon as a rallying point has no longer been necessary, yet even today when they are paraded they are always under the guard of an armed escort.
 It is now taken on ceremonial parades and inspections to mark a unit's achievements, and displayed to soldiers and spectators that it may provide a memorial to the men of all ranks who served under it and to afford an inspiration for patriotic service and sacrifice to all who may behold it.